Örökrangadó: 1945-1987

 Between April 1949 and May 1953 MTK recorded 10 consecutive victories over Ferencváros in the league.
 Many of these victories were heavy defeats for Ferencváros, such as a 6–1 on two occasions in May 1950 and May 1951.

 In the 1952 season, MTK recorded two high-scoring victories in the Örökrangadó.
 In April they defeated Ferencváros 4–0, and in November MTK hammered Ferencváros 5–0 at Üllői út, thanks to a hat-trick from János Molnár, handing FTC their most serious home defeat since Újpest beat them with the same scoreline in May 1949.

 In May 1954 FTC ended their seven-year winless run against MTK, and defeated MTK 3–1 at the Népstadion in front of 70,000 spectators.

 In 1958 MTK won another league-title, while FTC finished third.
 MTK defeated FTC 2–1 on the penultimate day of the season.

 In August 1958 MTK defeated FTC 1–0 in the opening round of the season, marking their fifth consecutive Örökrangadó victory.

 In May 1959 FTC overcame MTK 1–0 to win their first Örökrangadó in five years.

-In 1963, Ferencváros finished 6 points above MTK, to end their league-title drought which had been plighting the club since 1949.
-They would add four further league-titles to their already stacked trophy cabinet in the 1960s decade.
+In 1963, Ferencváros finished 6 points above MTK, to end their league-title drought which had been harrowing the club since 1949.
+They would add four more league-titles to their already stacked trophy cabinet in the 1960s decade.

 In October 1965 FTC hammered MTK 6–1, with Flórián Albert scoring a hat-trick.
 The green and whites would top this result the following season, as in October 1966, Ferencváros beat MTK 7‐1, their highest scoring victory in the eternal derby.

 In October 1967 Ferencváros shut out MTK 5–0, marking their sixth consecutive Örökrangadó victory for the first time ever.